 But some of this pervasive need to be right — perhaps better described as self-righteousness — is problematic.
 We, especially those of us who fall on the political left, have become accustomed to fighting for our right to be heard.
 And we’re forgetting that other people have that right too.
 We’ve gone so far trying to make people behave in a way that protects the marginalized, that I’m not sure we’re still the “good guys.”

-For example, when I enter a discussion trying to make someone change their mind, without bothering to consider what they think or believe, come across as the asshole.
+For example, when I enter a discussion trying to make someone change their mind, without bothering to consider what they think or believe, I come across as the asshole.
 It’s much like an Evangelical preacher lecturing you about how you’re an awful human being unless you do things the “right” way.
 (Meaning the Evangelical way.)
 How many times have you changed your mind, because someone yelled at you and said you were Hitler?
 Or “of the devil?”

 I’m guessing none.